rsmp-nordic/rsmp4/refactor.md

 			Connection - genserver
 				emqtt
 			Services - supervisor, list of services
-				Service = genserver, keeps state for a service for a componen Remote.Nodes - dynamic supervisor, list of remote nodes Remote.Node = supervisor
+				Service = genserver, keeps state for a service for a component Remote.Nodes - dynamic supervisor, list of remote nodes Remote.Node = supervisor
 					Remote.Node.State - genserver, keeps state for a remote node Remote.Services = dynamic supervisor, list services
-						Remote.Service - genserver, keeps state for all service for a remote component
+						Remote.Service - genserver, keeps state for a service for a remote component

 ## Sending data